jamcha-aa/mayu/README.md

 This is my personal settings of mayu (https://ja.osdn.net/projects/yamy/).

-.mayu contains additional lines from the original source.
+.mayu add some key modification from the original source.

 ## Key modification